MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "always_display"             Bool    Display standings for the provided preferred_divisions.
   "mlb_offday"                 Bool    Display standings for the provided preferred_divisions when there are no games on the current day.
   "team_offday"                Bool    Display standings for the provided preferred_divisions when the preferred_teams is not playing on the current day.
+  "display_no_games_live"      Bool    Display standings when none of your games are currently live.

 "rotation":                            Options for rotation through the day's games "enabled"                    Bool    Rotate through each game of the day every 15 seconds.
   "scroll_until_finished"      Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.
   "only_preferred"             Bool    Only rotate through games in your preferred_teams list.
+  "only_live"                  Bool    Only rotate through games which are currently playing.
+Can be composed with only_preferred.
   "rates"                      Dict    Dictionary of Floats.
 Each type of screen can use a different rotation rate.
 Valid types: "live", "pregame", "final".
                                Float   A Float can be used to set all screen types to the same rotate rate.